Did First Round Of 2017 NFL Draft Shake Out In Patriots’ Favor?

 The Patriots would benefit from reaches at quarterback, running back, wide receiver, guard and defensive tackle in the second round Friday night.
 Their needs are at pass rusher, offensive tackle, linebacker, tight end, cornerback and safety.

 Patriots fans must sit through one more round of the NFL draft before it gets interesting in New England.
-That is, unless they decide to trade up into the second round.
+That is unless they decide to trade up into the second round.
 Regardless, Friday night will be more interesting than Thursday night for Patriot Nation.

 Thumbnail photo via Bill Streicher/USA TODAY Sports Images